-General Government and Policy Formulation funding has been increased in the Proposed Budget.
+General Government and Policy Formulation funding has been increased in the Adopted Budget.
 The funding for the Board of County Commissioners and the County Attorney's Office has been adjusted for increased personnel costs.
-The Proposed Budget for the Office of the Mayor is reduced.
+The Adopted Budget for the Office of the Mayor is reduced.
 The Office of the Inspector General will continue to hold two positions vacant.
 The funding for the Commission on Ethics and Public Trust includes funding to support a part-time staff attorney position.
 Funding for the Office of the Property Appraiser includes additional staff to support the value adjustment board process (\$3.4 million).

-- Five positions are added to the Human Resources Department to resolve backlogs in processing employee paperwork, support critical recruitments in the public safety area, and coordinate programs for employees - Small Business Development includes 13 additional positions, as well a funding set aside to address needs as the disparity study results are addressed - Three positions have been added to the Office of Management and Budget: one funded by a new Byrne Grant supporting crime prevention, one funded by the revenues earned from the County's marketing efforts and intended to expand revenue opportunities, and one to provide capacity building assistance to CBOs - \$3 million in additional funding is available in the Internal Services Department to begin to address long-deferred facility renovation and rehabilitation needs - 79 positions have been transferred to the Information Technology Department as part of the on-going efforts to centralize information technology resources - The Elections Department budget is funded to continue improvements as noted by the Mayor's Elections Task Force: requirements for reprecincting are funded and 10 additional early voting sites, as well as the transmission of election results from Election Day directly from polling location. - The 311 Answer Center hours will remain the same as FY 2014-15, from 7 am to 7 pm, and as a means to provide better service to the community initial calls to the Water and Sewer Help Desk are being answered by 311 - Ten positions are added to the Finance Department to support the County's consolidated Accounts Payable Invoice Imaging and Workflow system
+- Eight positions are added to the Human Resources Department to resolve backlogs in processing employee paperwork, support critical recruitments in the public safety area, coordinate programs for employees; and address backlog associated with the Equal Opportunity and Human Rights Commission complaints - Small Business Development includes 13 additional positions, as well a funding set aside to address needs as the disparity study results are addressed - Three positions have been added to the Office of Management and Budget: one funded by a new Byrne Grant supporting crime prevention, one funded by the revenues earned from the County's marketing efforts and intended to expand revenue opportunities, and one to provide capacity building assistance to CBOs - \$3 million in additional funding is available in the Internal Services Department to begin to address long-deferred facility renovation and rehabilitation needs - 79 positions have been transferred to the Information Technology Department as part of the on-going efforts to centralize information technology resources - The Elections Department budget is funded to continue improvements as noted by the Mayor's Elections Task Force: requirements for reprecincting are funded and ten additional early voting sites, as well as the transmission of election results from Election Day directly from polling locations. - The 311 Answer Center hours will remain the same as FY 2014-15, from 7 am to 7 pm, and as a means to provide better service to the community initial calls to the Water and Sewer Help Desk are being answered by 311

+Ten positions are added to the Finance Department to support the County's consolidated Accounts Payable Invoice Imaging and Workflow system

-Capital projects in the General Government strategic area represent 3 percent of the County's overall FY 2015-16 Proposed Capital Budget for a total of \$60.044 million and include information technology implementations designed to improve efficiency and reduce future costs, as well as building projects necessary for life safety.
+Capital projects in the General Government and Policy Formulation strategic area represent three percent of the County's overall FY 2015-16 Adopted Capital Budget for a total of \$60.044 million and includes the automated agenda management software and other misceallaneous information technology implementations designed to improve efficiency and reduce future costs, as well as building projects necessary for life safety.

 The Budget reflects increases in our reserves, particularly the Countywide Emergency Contingency Reserves as noted before.
-Operating reserves as a portion of the General Fund are budgeted at 4.43 percent.
-The third payment of \$5 million for the FY 2011-12 loan from the Water and Sewer Department is included in the FY 2015-16 Proposed Budget.
+Operating reserves as a portion of the General Fund are budgeted at 4.37 percent.
+The third payment of \$5 million for the FY 2011-12 loan from the Water and Sewer Department is included in the FY 2015-16 Adopted Budget.